Applicant/Contributor Privacy Notice

 How we store your personal data and keep it secure

 Your personal data is securely stored by us.
 We use data processors (detailed above) who also store your personal data on our behalf where necessary.
 Some of these data processors store your personal data in the UK.
 We also use processors outside the UK.
 Where your personal data is processed outside the UK, we ensure appropriate safeguards are in place to keep your personal data secure.
-This includes using data processors in countries where we have assessed their suitability, including where there is a UK ‘adequacy decision’ e.g. EU countries, and others, for example, the US and other countries where we enter into contracts containing standard data protection clauses.
+This includes using data processors in countries where we have assessed their suitability, including where there is a UK ‘adequacy decision’ e.g. EU countries, and other countries such as the US where we enter into contracts containing standard data protection clauses.

 Personal data will only be retained (i) for as long as it is necessary to keep it for the purposes set out in this Privacy Notice, (ii) to enable us to pursue our legitimate business interests, and/or (iii) for as long as necessary to comply with legal or regulatory obligations which apply to us.
 The personal data will be reviewed regularly and once it is deemed no longer necessary, it will be deleted securely.
-When determining our retention periods, we think about the amount and nature of the information, the risks posed to you by our use of it, the importance of the reasons we need to use it, whether we can achieve those objections without using it, and other applicable legal or regulatory requirements.
+When determining our retention periods, we think about the amount and nature of the information, the risks posed to you by our use of it, the importance of the reasons we need to use it, whether we can achieve those objectives without using it, and other applicable legal or regulatory requirements.
+Should you require further information about our retention periods, please contact us using the contact details below.

 Your data protection rights